sadaqatdev/movie-app/README.md

 # moviesapp_flutter

 In this repository i demostrate how to implement the bloc patter in flutter project using bloc lib. i use TMDB rest api, for demostration.
-State Managment using bloc lib
+State Managment using bloc lib and
 Dependency Injection